Medication Summary

 Class Summary

 Antihistamines (H1 and H2) generally work well for urticaria.
-However, the great majority of angioedema, especially when not accompanied by urticaria, does not respond adequately to antihistamine.
-In certain cases, such as hereditary angioedema (HAE), ACE inhibitor–acquired angioedema (AIIA), and acquired angioedema (AAE), antihistamines are ineffective and are not recommended for treatment.
+However, the great majority of angioedema cases, especially when not accompanied by urticaria, do not respond adequately to antihistamine treatment.
+In certain types of angioedema, such as hereditary angioedema (HAE), angiotensin-converting enzyme (ACE) inhibitor–acquired angioedema (AIIA), and acquired angioedema (AAE), antihistamines are ineffective and are not recommended for treatment.

-The first-generation H1 antagonists (eg, diphenhydramine, hydroxyzine, doxepin, chlorpheniramine, cyproheptadine) are inexpensive and effective in reducing pruritus, but drowsiness and anticholinergic effects can be troublesome.
-The second-generation antihistamines (loratadine, desloratadine, fexofenadine, cetirizine, levocetirizine) have much lower sedative effects.
-Any patient who is taking a medication that has potential sedative effects should be cautioned about driving and operating heavy machinery.
+The first-generation H1 antagonists (eg, diphenhydramine, hydroxyzine, doxepin, chlorpheniramine, and cyproheptadine) are inexpensive and effective in reducing pruritus, but drowsiness and anticholinergic effects can be troublesome.
+Because of the potential sedative effects, patients should be cautioned about driving and operating heavy machinery.

 Chlorpheniramine is a first-generation agent.
-It competes with histamine or H1-receptor sites on effector cells in blood vessels and the respiratory tract.
+It competes with histamine for H1-receptor sites on effector cells in blood vessels and the respiratory tract.
 Chlorpheniramine is one of the safest antihistamines to use during pregnancy.

 Cyproheptadine